-- Positive behaviour will be verbally praised by all staff whenever and wherever possible. - Every week one child from each group will be chosen as Star of the Week and will have a certificate and badge presented on a Friday.
-Postcards will be posted home to share the news with parents. - Rewards for good 'work' or positive behaviour are given frequently by staff in the form of Wow!
-Certificates put into Learning Journeys and a copy sent home with the children to share with parents. - Sticker charts may be used for individual children and done in conjunction with parents to address a specific issue.
+- Positive behaviour will be verbally praised by all staff whenever and wherever possible. - Rewards for good 'work' or positive behaviour are given frequently by staff in the form of a sticker or Wow!
+Certificates which are sent home and noted in their learning journey. - Sticker charts may be used for individual children and done in conjunction with parents to address a specific issue.